Genes and dementia

 Late-onset Alzheimer’s affects people over the age of 65.
 It is the most common form of Alzheimer’s and is likely to be caused by a combination of risk factors including our age and lifestyle.
 Our genetic make-up may also play a part if we carry some ‘risk genes’.

-The most well-known Alzheimer’s risk gene is called APOE and makes a protein important for keeping our brain cells healthy.
-There are three different versions of this gene in the population – APOE2, APOE3 and APOE4 – and we inherit two copies, one from each parent.
+The most well-known risk gene is called APOE.
+This gene makes a protein that helps keep our brain cells healthy.
+There are three different versions of it that people may have – APOE2, APOE3 and APOE4 – and we inherit two copies, one from each parent.

 Is genetic testing available?

 Genetic tests can be used to tell us whether we have inherited a gene linked to a particular disease and to predict whether we will develop a disease later in life.
 For late-onset Alzheimer’s, there is no genetic test available on the NHS.
-The genes discovered so far only have a relatively small effect on risk and people with them still won’t necessarily develop Alzheimer’s.
+The genes discovered so far only have a relatively small effect on risk and many people who have them still won’t develop Alzheimer’s.
 Equally, people without them can still develop the disease, so such a test would not be useful.